The best wood burning stove for cabins, sheds, tiny homes and small spaces

 Choosing the right heat output for your space

-Wood burning stoves all have a output rated in KW.
+Wood burning stoves all have a output rated in KW (kilowatt).
 If the output from your stove is too low, then it might not be able to adequately heat your space, but conversely, if it’s too high, you can quickly overheat a space.

 Anevay Stoves say “You need 1kW of heat, for every 14 cubic meters, to raise the temperature 20 degrees above ambient in a reasonably insulated space.”
 They also have a handy calculator on their website – just type in the width, height and depth of your space in metres, and it will tell you how many KW of heat you need: